ordepdev/ordepdev.github.io/_posts/2025-09-10-livelocks.md

 - When a thread tried to update a record, it checked the version at commit time
 - If the version had changed, the transaction would **abort and retry immediately**

-This approach works fine under low contention.
-But a design change introduced a problem: new Kafka partitions were keyed differently from the database target table’s primary key.
+This approach works fine under low contention, but a design change introduced a problem: new Kafka partitions were keyed differently from the database target table’s primary key.

 Suddenly, multiple independent threads were consuming messages that **targeted the same database records**, causing a lot of contention and **triggering repeated retries**.